 This is a polite way of asking the area of one’s specialization in college.

 Why did you choose your particular major?

-An interviewer will want to know from an interviewee the aspects that made one to opt for a particular major.
+An interviewer will want to know from an interviewee the aspects that made one opt for a particular major.
 It’s a clear and direct question that an interviewee should not struggle with.
-It’s imperative to remember to maintain a positive tone when asking such a question in order to get a positive response.
+It’s imperative to remember to maintain a positive tone when asking such a question to get a positive response.

 Your major doesn’t relate to this job.
 Do you still believe you have what it takes to succeed in this job?

 This is a formal question that requires an interviewee to justify whether his or her major can help in settling for a prospective job.
 Again, courtesy is essential when asking this question, especially because of the first part.

 Questions to ask about one’s educational level

 The following is a guide set of questions to ask someone about educational level in a business setting:

 This is a clear and direct question that requires a direct answer concerning one’s highest educational level.
 An educational level could be college or university.